RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: The Proposed RNSG Approach

+To avoid this quadratic cost, we use a compact \revRone{\emph{header} entry policy.} The structure is precomputed once by scanning objects in attribute order and keeping suffix minima with respect to the distance to the global centroid.
+At query time, for a range $[a_l,a_r]$, we look up the stored list associated with the right endpoint and choose the first object that also satisfies the left endpoint.
+This adds only a lightweight lookup before beam search. \revRone{The implementation stores the header as compact arrays embedded in the deployed graph file, not as a separate range-specific graph or cover index.} The detailed procedure and example are given in \rnsgappendixref{app:entry-demo}. \revRone{The independence assumption} in Lemma~\ref{lem:entrysize} is used only to explain the expected size of this entry structure; \revRone{it is not required for correctness,} because beam search can start from any in-range node.

-\begin{lemma} Assume that the vector embedding distribution is independent of the attribute value distribution, the expected number of distinct entry nodes required for all query ranges with a fixed right endpoint $a_r$ is $O(\log n)$. \end{lemma}
+\begin{lemma} Assume that the vector embedding distribution is independent of the attribute distribution.
+Then the expected number of distinct entry nodes required for all query ranges with a fixed right endpoint $a_r$ is $O(\log n)$. \end{lemma}